Have you ever felt like your world was filled with so many problems that you just wanted to disappear?

-However, a few weeks before my trip to visit Kota Kinabalu tourist spots, it was really consuming and draining about my family, my health, and my career.
-24 hours is not enough.
-You wake up facing the same problem and you are too tired to think because you’re responsibilities are all piled up.
-For me, the trip is untimely.
-I didn’t see it as a time to relax.
-Not until I enjoyed my stay.
+My Malaysia trip had been planned well in advance — everything was set, and things were going smoothly.
+However, a few weeks before my trip to Kota Kinabalu, life became overwhelming.
+My family, my health, and my career were all draining me.
+Twenty-four hours never seemed enough.
+I would wake up each day facing the same problems, too exhausted to think clearly because my responsibilities had piled up.
+Honestly, the trip felt untimely.
+I didn’t see it as a chance to relax — not until I found myself actually enjoying my stay.

-Kota Kinabalu is a small city but as I have observed, most people have their own cars.
-It’s already 8 am but we don’t know how to start the tour.
-This is because we visited during Eid Al Fitr.
-It’s a Muslim holiday.
-A one-week holiday which means labor is not much and some markets are closed.
+Kota Kinabalu is a small city, but I noticed that most locals have their own cars.
+By 8 AM, we still hadn’t figured out how to start our tour since we had unknowingly visited during Eid al-Fitr, a week-long Muslim holiday.
+This meant there was limited labor, and some markets were closed.

 Menara Tun Mustapha

-Menara Tun Mustapha (Tun Mustapha Tower) is the second tallest building in Kota Kinabalu, Malaysia.
-It’s a 30-storey glass sculpture and it has a revolving floor at the 18th floor which slowly spins to see the view of Likas Harbour!
-Well we arrived there 10 or 11 in the morning.
-Freaking hot!
+The Tun Mustapha Tower is the second tallest building in Kota Kinabalu — a 30-story glass structure featuring a revolving floor on the 18th floor, which offers a stunning view of Likas Harbour.
+We arrived around 10 or 11 AM, and it was scorching hot!

 City Mosque

-City Mosque is beautifully located near the sea.
-This floating mosque has a prayer hall that can accommodate from 9,000 to 12,000 people at a time.
+The City Mosque is beautifully situated by the sea, giving it a floating appearance.
+Its prayer hall can accommodate 9,000 to 12,000 people at a time — an impressive sight.

 Puh Toh Tze Chinese Temple